VenkataSrikanthG/example_repo/README.md

 # EXMPLE REPOSITORY
-This is a sample repository, hello world!
+This is a sample repository, Hello World!

+This is a second change.